 If your Plan includes Flex Providers, your Schedule of Benefits will list the Member Cost Sharing amounts for both Plan Providers and Flex Providers under the applicable outpatient Covered Benefits.

-For a complete list of Plan Providers, including Flex Providers, please see your Provider Directory which may be found at www.harvardpilgrim.org.
+If your Plan includes Flex Providers, they will be listed in your Provider Directory.
+For a complete list of Plan Providers, please see your Provider Directory which may be found at www.harvardpilgrim.org.

 5. Centers of Excellence